john-cd/rust_howto/bk/drafts/categories/hardware-support/processor.md

 ### Profiling {#skip}

-Profiling tools help you identify CPU-related performance issues.
+Profiling tools help identify CPU-related performance issues.

-`cargo flamegraph`, [`perf`][c~perf~docs]↗{{hi:perf}} (Linux) help you identify performance bottlenecks in your code, which can be related to CPU usage.
+`cargo flamegraph`, [`perf`][c~perf~docs]↗{{hi:perf}} (Linux) help identify performance bottlenecks in your code, which can be related to CPU usage.

 See [[development-tools_profiling | Development Tools Profiling]] and [[memory_usage_analysis | Memory Usage Analysis]].

 ### Concurrency and Multithreading (Related to CPU Utilization) {#skip}

-Concurrency and multithreading allow you to utilize multiple CPU cores.
+Concurrency and multithreading allow the uses of multiple CPU cores.

 `std::thread`: (Standard library) For creating and managing threads.
 [`rayon`][c~rayon~docs]↗{{hi:rayon}}: A [data parallelism][p~data-parallelism] library that makes it easy to parallelize computations.